Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Demonstration of the Guidelines

-\begin{itemize}[leftmargin=*,topsep=1pt, partopsep=0pt,itemsep=1pt,parsep=1pt] \item {(\textbf{V1}) \textbf{Heatmap by error category}: A heatmap that illustrates aggregate errors (y-axis) across a single feature (x-axis), using a distinct color scale for each row.
-The heatmap allows SMEs to see how different aggregate measures differ across groups and determine if a model's performance has weaknesses along the selected feature.
-This is especially important when looking at how a model perform across groups of people, making sure that a model with a slight increase in overall accuracy does not sacrifice performance within a specific group.
-Attached to the heatmap is a one-dimensional scatterplot showing the distribution of the feature, to allow for viewing individual instances when interpreting aggregate measures. } \item {(\textbf{V2}) \textbf{Correlation scatterplot with confidence ellipse}: A scatterplot with predicted values from the model plotted on the x-axis, and actual values plotted on the y-axis.
-Behind the plotted points is a 95\% confidence interval (or covariance ellipse\cite{covarianceEllipse}) that serves as a graphical proxy for the regression metric R2\cite{friendly2013elliptical}.
-By simultaneously displaying the aggregate metric R2 along with individual instances in the scatterplot, it provides a visual interpretation for the R2 metric.
-In addition, it makes it easy to see outliers in predictions and labels. } \item {(\textbf{V3}) \textbf{Histogram for predicted vs. actuals}: Two one-dimensional histograms, each showing the distributions of a model's prediction and actual values, respectively.
-By highlighting the differences in shape of predicted vs. actuals, this visualization makes it easy to see if a model might have biases (i.e. missing the high-range outliers found in the ground truth, or missing one of the modes of the distribution of actual values). } \item {(\textbf{V4}) \textbf{Bar chart with global error}: A bar chart where each bar represents the absolute error of a single instance; bars are sorted by descending error.
-This chart shows the \textit{shape} of error by the models, and conveys how it apportions error, whether by apportioning it equally among all instances, or confining it to few.
-A red horizontal line is added to represent the mean absolute error, giving more context to the per instance error for the MAE and MSE metrics. } \end{itemize}
+A heatmap that illustrates aggregate errors (y-axis) across a single feature (x-axis), using a distinct color scale for each row (\emph{i.e.} error metric).
+The heatmap can help SMEs see how different aggregate measures (\hlgVis{G3}) differ across groups (\hlgLimit{G4}) and determine if a model's performance has weaknesses along the selected feature (\hlgLimit{G6}).
+This is especially important when looking at how a model performs across regions of data, ensuring that a model with a slight increase in overall accuracy does not sacrifice performance within a specific subgroup of data.
+Attached to the heatmap is a one-dimensional scatterplot showing the distribution of the feature used to create the grouping, to allow for viewing individual instances when interpreting aggregate measures. \\

-\textbf{V1} and \textbf{V3} were used as part of the presentation of examples where the model performed poorly (\textbf{D4}).
-Any time XGB performed worse than KNN in our examples, we included a short description to explain why we believed XGB was predicting worse than KNN.